Haas F1 Team: Preparations

-Unrestricted by testing regulations until the time the team actually entered Formula One, Haas shook its new car down in December 2015 ahead of official pre-season testing at Barcelona in early 2016.
+Unrestricted by testing regulations until the time they actually entered Formula One, Haas shook its new car down in December 2015 ahead of official pre-season testing at Barcelona in early 2016.
 Haas approached Italian manufacturer Dallara to build their chassis, with a power unit supplied by Ferrari.
-Former Jaguar and Red Bull Racing technical director Guenther Steiner is the team principal.
+Former Jaguar and Red Bull Racing technical director Guenther Steiner was the team principal for 10 years until 2024.
 Haas confirmed its new car had passed the mandatory FIA crash tests in January 2016.